atomantic/add/README.md

 * Manual dependency management stinks.
 * Manual deployment stinks.
 * Manually managing a static set of template tools stinks.
-* Where you deploy should be flexible and it should happen automatically.
+* Let's just automate all that and focus on solving problems.

 ### Assumptions